|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Ethical Boundary Considerations and Repressed Memories of Sexual Abuse

 However, one of the most dangerous ethical dilemmas of this cultural revolution is the fact that scientific methods do not apply to such principles.
 New Age adherents subscribe to a "new consciousness" which can be characterized by mystical beliefs.
 Influenced by Eastern mysticism, New Age promotes "self-actualization" and reaching a higher consciousness.
-During this track, we will focus mainly on the ways New Age thinking has affected the repressed memories movement.
+During this section, we will focus mainly on the ways New Age thinking has affected the repressed memories movement.

 3 New Age Self-Help Beliefs